mkitchin/geo-convo-server/README.md

 Twitter conversation scanning and mapping tool, made with SpringBoot, Kotlin, OpenLayers3 and jQuery Mobile.

 Uses websockets for continuous, low-overhead updates and geospatial bucketing for (somewhat) decluttered presentation.

+This is POC-level code (hence, shit for comments).
 # Features
 In terms of the UX:
 ![alt text](doc/main-ux-1.png "Main UX #1")